serpenttttt/flita3/README.md

 # The purpose of the work:
 ```
-to check is the graph linked or not
+To check is the graph linked or not.
 ```